-Avadim Technologies believes there’s a better way to approach healthcare.
+Avadim Health believes there’s a better way to approach healthcare.
 Responding to the worldwide epidemic of infection, Avadim’s topical therapies allow the skin to do its job of protecting tissues and organs while solving problems ranging from neuromuscular disorders to supporting patients’ healthy microbiome skin hygiene in hospitals.

 But that’s not the only mission of this Asheville-based “bionome therapies life sciences company,” which has made Inc.’s list of the fastest-growing private companies for two years running.
 An equally important mission at Avadim (pronounced aVAHdim) — a Hebrew word that means servant — is service.
 “We wanted a company that serves, and we wanted to have a culture of people who were really others-oriented,” says CEO Steve Woody.
 “That’s the DNA of our company.”
 Among its many outreach programs, Avadim holds an annual service day, co-sponsors a golf tournament for charity, and donates products to the homeless, cancer patients and nursing outposts around the world.